shark764/sds-react-native-components/README.md

 ```
 feat: Adding new badge component
 fix: Touchable component not being exported correctly
+fix!: Drop support for Typescript
 ```
+_Note that the last one will generate a Major commit.
+It has the same result as adding a breaking change footer_

 Follow [Semantic Versioning 2.0.0](https://semver.org/) to update project version.